mdn/content/files/en-us/mozilla/add-ons/webextensions/api/components/utils/exportfunction/index.md

 {{AddonSidebar()}}

 This function provides a safe way to expose a function from a privileged scope to a less-privileged scope.
-This way, privileged code, such as an extension, can share code with less-privileged code, such as a standard web page script.
+This enables privileged code, such as an extension, to share code with less-privileged code, such as a standard web page script.
 A function exported from privileged to less-privileged code can be called from the less privileged code's context.

-The function has access to its surrounding closure as if it were called in the privileged context.
+The function has access to its surrounding closure as if called in the privileged context.

 The exported function doesn't need to be added to the less privileged code's global window object; it can be exported to any object in the target scope.